Secure Adaptive Group Testing: Main Results

-\end{corollary} \begin{remark} In this paper, we consider the asymptotic case in $T$ and negligible error.
+Second, \Cref{direct theorem1} refers to the asymptotic case in $T$, and negligible error.
 In this case, without a secrecy constrain, it is well known that feedback does not help \cite{aldridge2012adaptive}.
-Nonetheless, with a secrecy constraint we show that the link is used only for shared randomness.
-However, for finite $T$ and zero error \cite{du2000combinatorial}, the mixer may use the previous outcomes to reduce the number of tests $T$. \off{Thus, for finite $T$, zero error and a secrecy constraint, there is a balance with respect to what should be shared over the feedback link, between adaptation indications regarding the items that should participate in the next pool tests and randomness coping with the secrecy constraint, both aiming at reducing the number of required tests (reducing $T$).} Thus, for finite $T$, zero error and a secrecy constraint, is not trivial what should be shared over the link, either pure randomness in order to cope with the secrecy constraint or single previous outcomes in order to try adaptively reduce the number of tests. \end{remark} \off{First, rearranging terms in \cref{main_result_eq}, we have
+With the secrecy constraint, we show that the link is \emph{optimally used} only to obtain shared randomness.
+However, for finite $T$ and zero error \cite{du2000combinatorial}, the mixer may use the link differently, including sending previous outcomes.
+Thus, for finite $T$, zero error and a secrecy constraint, it is not trivial what should be shared over the link: either pure randomness (which is optimal in the asymptotic scenario) in order to cope with the secrecy constraint or previous outcomes in order to try adaptively reduce the number of tests.

+Third, to simplify the technical aspects and focus on the key methods, in this paper, we use Maximum Likelihood decoding to obtain the sufficiency result in \Cref{main_result_eq}, where $K=O(1)$.
+However, the same techniques proposed in this paper for adaptive GT using the private feedback link may be applied when using computationally efficient decoding algorithms proposed for GT in the literature, at a price of slightly more number of tests \cite{kautz1964nonrandom,chen2008survey,chan2011non,chan2014non,aldridge2014group,lo2013efficient,malyutov2013search,aldridge2019group,cohen2016secure}.\off{ For instance, considering each codeword in the codebook proposed in \Cref{LowerBound} as an independent item.} In particular, using the same codebook and key generation we suggest herein, and the testing as given in \Cref{LowerBound}, but decoding with the \emph{Definitely Non-Defective} algorithm proposed in the literature \cite{kautz1964nonrandom}, computationally efficient decoding and secrecy are possible, at the price of a higher $T$ for any $K$, and not necessarily only for $K=O(1)$.